ElliotNB/nimbly/README.md

 Nimbly is a JavaScript component framework for single page applications.
 The objectives of Nimbly are as follows:

-* Provide a common structure and organization for child components to follow.
-* Reduce repetitive 'boiler plate' code contained in the child components.
-* Encourage adoption of best practices and functionality of modern JS development and frameworks:
+* Encourage adoption of SPA best practices:
 	* Templating.
     * One-way data binding.
-    * State management.
+    * Consistent state management.
     * Elimination of explicit DOM manipulations.
     * Dependency injection.
     * Automated unit testing.
-* Reduce effort level for non-author devs to understand and maintain components.
+	* Loosely coupled modular design.
+* Encourage expressive and easy-to-follow code:
+	* Reduce boilerplate code.
+	* Components follow a common structure and organization.
+	* Easily identifiable state mutations.
+	* Clear linking of state to display.
+	* Common public methods and lifecycle hooks.
-* Allow for easy re-factors of jQuery-heavy legacy code.
+* Facilitate easier re-factors of jQuery-heavy legacy code.
 * Coordinate refreshes amongst all components on the page to minimize re-draws and improve the user experience.

 # Requirements